Tranxene — Generic, Brand, and Slang Names

 Tranquilizers are commonly sold on the street for their euphoric effects and are sometimes referred to as “blue bombs,” “tranks,” “downers,” “blues,” “ruffles,” or other slang terms.

-Tranxene is the brand name for this benzodiazepine drug, presumably named after its tranquilizing effects.
+Tranxene is the brand name for the generic benzodiazepine called clorazepate.
+Tranxene was presumably named after its tranquilizing effects.

 - Suicidal thoughts